erikbeebe/kafka-testing-flink18/README.md

-# FlinkReadKafka_Flink1.8
+# FlinkReadKafka
-Template to read data from Kafka
+Java example to read from Kafka using Flink 1.7